 The biggest menstrual issue reported in schools?
 Fear of leaking.
 Instead of being seen as an inconvenience, though, it causes loads of shame and worry.
-A lot of this comes from a century of media messages that periods should be kept secret.
+A lot of this comes from nearly a century of media messages that periods should be kept secret.
 A lot of those messages come from ads made by companies who give out free teaching resources to schools.
-Since SRE has only just been made compulsory and there aren’t any national curriculum resources…yet, these are often snapped up.
+Since SRE has only just been made compulsory and there aren’t any national curriculum resources… yet, these are often snapped up.

 What if we spoke to advertisers who share messages of shame…using their own language?
 What if there were a way to joke around about menstruation where menstruators weren’t the butt of the joke?

 Here’s the pitch!

-Since the beginning of the feminine hygiene industry, companies have tried to sell their products to us by using the fear of leaking blood through our clothes, leaving a huge stain and even huger shame.
+Since the beginning of the disposable menstrual product industry, companies have tried to sell their products to us by using the fear of leaking blood through our clothes, leaving a huge stain and even huger shame.

 Enough of the subliminal sabotage.
-Today, Adventures in Menstruating has found a way to undermine this sort of feminine hygiene ad once and for all – to debunk, demystify and disempower leakage fear by turning the stain into an object of desire.
+Today, Adventures in Menstruating has found a way to undermine this sort of ad once and for all – to debunk, demystify and disempower leakage fear by turning the stain into an object of desire.

 An object of beauty.

 Too gross?
 Okay, don’t panic.
 We don’t believe you need to use real blood to reclaim.